-Stimulants, excluding cocaine and synthetic cathinones, which includes amphetamine-type stimulants, ecstasy, benzylpiperazine (BZP) and other unknown/unspecified stimulants, accounted for only a very small proportion of all cases treated for problem drug use in Ireland.
-In 2022, 2.7% of stimulant cases reported that their main problem drug was in this group, similar to 2021.
+Stimulants excluding cocaine and synthetic cathinones, which includes amphetamine-type stimulants, ecstasy, benzylpiperazine (BZP), and other unknown/unspecified stimulants, accounted for only a very small proportion of all cases treated for problem drug use in Ireland.
+In 2023, 1.9% of stimulant cases reported that their main problem drug was in this group, a small decrease compared with 2022 (2.7%).
 The relatively small number of cases in this group means that trends in this group are difficult to interpret.
-The number of cases treated for ecstasy use in 2022 increased slightly to 16 from 12 in 2021.

-In 2022, 74.5% of problem amphetamine-type stimulant cases identified as male, similar to 2021.
-Three fifths (61.3%) had never been treated before and similar proportions were referred by self/family/friends (43.4%) or by health services (41.5%).
-The majority of problem amphetamine-type stimulant cases accessed treatment within generic addiction services.
+In 2023, 78.5% of problem amphetamine-type stimulant cases identified as male, similar to 2022.
+The majority (71.0%) had never been treated before, and similar proportions were self-referred or referred by family/friends (46.2%), or by health services (40.9%).